devdaviddr/taskmanager/README.md

 ### Authentication
 Uses JWT-based authentication with HttpOnly cookies for security.
 Features automatic token refresh and secure logout with token blacklisting.

+### User Roles & Permissions
+The application implements a hierarchical role-based access control system:

+- **User**: Default role for all registered users.
+Can create and manage their own boards and tasks.
+- **Admin**: Can manage users within the system.
+Has access to user management features and can modify user roles (except superadmin).
+- **Superadmin**: Full system access.
+Can promote/demote any user to any role including superadmin.

+Role hierarchy: `user` < `admin` < `superadmin`

+#### Role-Based Features
+- **Settings > Administration**: Admin and superadmin users can access user management interface
+- **User Role Management**: Admins can view all users and modify roles (with restrictions)
+- **API Endpoints**: Admin-only endpoints for user management operations

+**Note**: Board-specific roles (owner, member) are separate from global user roles and control access within individual boards.

 #### Authentication Endpoints

 **Register User**